Francis Land House: History

 A large portion of the property was lost to foreclosure during the 1930s, but the DeFrees family kept the primary residence, the Francis Land House, and surrounding acreage as a dairy farm until the mid-1950s.

 Raymond DeFrees was a civil engineer, and traveled frequently from Washington, D.C. to Florida while working for the Bureau of Evaluation.
 He was also a charter member of and teacher for the Amateur Astronomer's Club in Washington, D.C.
 Many groups came to the historic Francis Land house and farm to learn from him.

 Jennie DeFrees managed the dairy farm while raising their son and four daughters: Lindsay (who served in WWII), Florence, Flora Louise, Alice, and Helen.
 She also played the organ at her church.
 During WWII, she oversaw German prisoners of war who had been assigned to the historic farm.
 During World War II, Naval Air Station Oceana opened nearby, and a major road was built through the area.
 By the 1950s commercial development began along Virginia Beach Boulevard and during the mid-late 1900s, the house was the Rose Hall Dress Shop.

 In the early-mid-1970s a developer wanted to tear down the house and build a shopping mall, but the City of Virginia Beach stepped in and purchased the house and 7 acres of surrounding land in 1975; subsequently operating it as a historic house museum since 1986.
 Special programs for schools, Scouts, and the general public are offered throughout the year.
 Adjacent to the house are the Rose Hall Apartments and Rose Hall Professional Center.

 Description

 The house's exterior is Georgian style and the inside features period rooms furnished with Federal style antiques and reproductions with heart of pine floors.
 The exterior walls are double depth Flemish bond brickwork.
 The manicured grounds include herb, vegetable, flax, formal, and "pleasure" gardens, as well as a history park which includes a constructed .1 mi nature trail in a wooded wetland with interpretive sign exhibit.
 The trail leads to what was once the Pine Tree Branch of the Lynnhaven River.

 Listing

 The house was listed in the Virginia Landmarks Register (Virginia Historic Landmark) and the US National Register of Historic Places in 1975.
-While the house has a plaque stating it was placed on the National Register of Historic Landmarks in 1975, it does not appear on the official National Park Service listing of National Historic Landmarks (NHL) for Virginia.
-If not already listed on the National Register of Historic Places, an NHL is automatically added to the Register upon designation.
-About three percent of Register listings are NHLs.
+While the house has a plaque stating it was placed on the "National Register of Historic Landmarks" in 1975, it has not been designated a National Historic Landmark.